 From the previous presentation, it is obvious that the employment of the λ PRBF model requires the specification of the parameter λ .
-Nevertheless, it is not clear how we can find an optimal value for this parameter.
-Therefore, we have implemented an alternative scheme that is based on a multinet approach that combines the decisions of several models [10].
+Nevertheless, it is not clear how we can find a optimal value for this parameter.
+Probably, we could define a suitable prior distribution (or a regularization term) over the parameters and jointly maximize the likelihood and the prior to find an optimal λ value.
+However, the specification of such a prior function seems to be problem dependent according of the discussion of Section 2.4.
+Therefore, we have implemented an alternative scheme that is based on a multi-net approach that combines the decisions of several models [11].
 More specifically, we train several λ PRBF networks for different λ values.
 To classify a new pattern we combine for each class (through averaging) the density estimations $p(x|C_k, \lambda)$ provided by the several models.